53 Kinnerton St, Belgravia, SW1X 8ED

 You will either love the Nag’s Head or you’ll hate it.
 This highly eccentric boozer has a quirky landlord who will throw you out if you use your phone in his pub, and who may also berate you for hanging your coat on the back of your chair rather than on a coat hook.
 But it is also a charming space crammed with a clutter of portraits, pewter mugs, bric-a-brac, military memorabilia and even some old penny-arcade amusements including a “What the butler saw“ machine.
 One wonders where they find the space: the Nag’s Head is said to be London’s smallest pub (though who’s measuring?
 Also, see The Dove).
 But the bar itself is certainly unusually low and miniature bar stools have therefore been provided to prevent you from towering above it when you sit.

 The other stuff

-The Nag’s Head is a free house that serves Adnams ales and fairly basic pub food.
+The Nag’s Head serves mainly Adnams ales and fairly basic pub food.
 We had perfectly palatable sandwiches but other users have reported receiving a torrent of abuse for requesting chips.
 Not sure why – just another ot the landlord’s quirks perhaps.